Four Advantages of Debt Consolidation

 1. Lower interest rate, lower long-term interest costs

-A debt consolidation loan is used to pay off credit card or consumer loan balances with high interest rates.
-A mortgage refinance or second mortgage is generally the preferred debt consolidation loan, primarily because of their low interest rates.
+A debt consolidation loan is used to pay off credit card or consumer loan balances with high-interest rates.
+A mortgage refinances or second mortgage is generally the preferred debt consolidation loan, primarily because of their low-interest rates.
 The lower rates lead to smaller overall monthly payments.

 The short-term savings are nice, but to come out ahead in the long run, apply a portion of the newly-found cash flow to the principle of the loan.
 The maneuver will help mitigate any long-term interest costs.